JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ```python
 model.add(Dropout(0.2))
 ```
-Before adding the dropout layers, I noticed the car would become 'stickier' to certain parts of the course -- as if it memorized exactly what it wanted to do.
-If I added too much droppage, the car seemed to be more 'slippery' in that it seemed to refuse to stick on a particular path and would drift, especially on the curves.
+Before adding the dropout layers, I noticed the car would become 'stickier' to certain parts of the course -- as if it memorized exactly where it wanted to go.
+If my dropout was too much , the car's driving appeared to be more 'slippery' in that it seemed to refuse to stick on a particular path and would drift, especially on the curves.
 I ended up only dropping 20% of the third convolution layer's activation and only 10% of the first fully connected layer's activations.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 Model Optimizer and Loss Calculator
 ---
-I chose a ADAM optimizerr (code cell titled `Train, Validate, and Save Model`).
+I chose a ADAM optimizerr (code cell `Train, Validate, and Save Model`).
 A learning rate does not need to be implemented as this is built into the optimizer.
 ADAM is a type of SGD that takes advantage of its previous computed gradients in order to apply wiser, subsequent gradient calculations.
 ```python
 model.compile(loss='mse', optimizer='adam')
 ```
-Much like solving a simple regression problem:
+For the model's loss calculation, the driving challenge is similar to solving a classic regression problem:

 ![http://pgfplots.net/tikz/examples/regression-residuals/](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/regression-example.JPG)

 [image source](http://pgfplots.net/tikz/examples/regression-residuals/)

-the model's loss is calculated using Mean Squared Error loss.
-This was chosen as the model tries to *fit* not *classify* a steering angle to its input image.
+The model's loss is calculated using Mean Squared Error (MSE) loss.
+This was chosen as the model tries to *fit* not *classify* a target steering angle to its input image.

 ## Train and Validate

 Training Strategy
 ---
 I implemented a piece of advice from my previous project review in that the model's training is conditional on its improvement; it stops training when the error loss stops decreasing.
-I average the last three validation loss and compared that value with the current validation loss -- if the current one is less than the average loss continue training!
+I average the last three validation loss and compared that value with the current validation loss -- if the model's current validation loss is less than the average loss continue training.
 In addition, the model is saved after each epoch, that is, only if the validation loss improves.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/model-mean-squared-error-loss.png)

-I found the absolute value of the training or validation mean squared error loss was not an explicit indicator that the car would drive successfully.
+I found the absolute value of the training or validation MSE loss was not an explicit indicator that the car would drive successfully.

 After the car successfully drove around most of the track, I noticed trouble spots on the course: sharp turns.
-Although tuning parts of the model may help (Dropout, MaxPool, more/less fully connected layers, etc) I realized more training was needed just in those sharp turns.
-I drove/trained the car on how to approach the turns - six iterations for each turn.
+Although tuning parts of the model may help (Dropout, MaxPool, more/less fully connected layers, etc) I realized more training was needed just in just those sharp turns.
+I drove/trained the car on how to approach the turns with six iterations for each turn.
 I also emphasized hugging the inner curve.
 As human drivers, it's much more natural to turn closer to the inner curve and override the sensation of centripetal force than to let the car drift to the outer curve.

+## Test the Model

+Ultimately, a successful model means that the car is able to drive one lap around a test track.
+**The car shall:**
+* not have its tire leave the any part of the track
+* not climb or hit any of the road's raised ledges
+* not hit any of the landmarks of the course (posts, bridge railing, etc.)

+No tire may leave the drivable portion of the track surface.
+The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).